TomasHubelbauer/week-planner/readme.md

 ## Features

-Lays out a single week with 10-minute slots each of which can be assigned a different color.
+Shows single week of 10-minute slots which can be associated to an activity.

-Allows for creation of custom activities using the `+` button.
+Allows for creation of named activities using the `+` button.
-Activities have a name and color.

-Allows dragging across multiple slots to draw in the activity color in bulk.
+Allows for single and multiple slot selection (via clicking or dragging).

-Allows removing activities (using the `-` button).
+Allows removing activities using the `-` button.
-Slots associated with the given activity will remain associated with it until painted something else.

-Allows renaming and recoloring activities (by clicking on the activity name when it is already selected).
+Allows renaming activities by clicking on the activity button when there is no selection.
-Slots associated with the given activity will retain the original color until repainted.

 ## Roadmap